-How the Americans Seized the Opportunity in Bretton Woods
+BOX I.I How the Americans seized the opportunity in Bretton Woods

-The fact that the USD with its ties to gold was placed at the center of the post-World War II international monetary system was not totally determined by economic reality, but also by a power struggle between the declining British power and the ascending American power at the twilight of the Second World War.
-The privileged position occupied by the USD anointed by Bretton Woods conference in July 1944 was accepted by the participants only after some very heated arguments between the representatives of Americans and those of the British.
-The American team was led by Harry Dexter White, the chief international economist at the Department of Treasury of the US at that time, while the British team was headed by none other than the iconoclastic economic thinker John Maynard Keynes.
-White represented the financial power of the US, while Keynes represented the intellectual power of Britain.
+The fact that the USD with its ties to gold was placed at the center of the post-World War II international monetary system (IMS) was not totally determined by economic reality but also by a power struggle between the declining British power and the ascending American power at the twilight of the war.
+The privileged position occupied by the USD anointed by the Bretton Woods conference in July 1944 was accepted by the participants only after some very heated arguments between the representatives of the Americans and those of the British.
+The American team was led by Harry Dexter White, the chief international economist at the Department of the Treasury of the United States at that time, while the British team was headed by none other than the iconoclastic economic thinker John Maynard Keynes.
+White represented the financial power of the United States, while Keynes represented the intellectual power of Britain.